ptmfitch/aoc21/README.md

 2. Add debug fields, keep temporary fields as part of the output for each stage to give you more visibility into what's going on
 3. Someone's probably run into the same problem before, lots of questions and answers about the aggregation framework are available on sites like stackoverflow
 4. If you're getting the "properly formatted document" error, remove and replace individual parts of the stage until the error disappears, better yet, see tip 1
+5. Sometimes things break between sample and real inputs, this is usually due to memory contraints or hitting document size limits, for the former, a different approach may be required, for the latter, try combining operations to reduce the number of fields, especially arrays